The Bankrate promise

 There are scholarships offered for just about everything.
 Scholarship search engines can help you find scholarships that you qualify for based on things like your major, hobbies or future career aspirations.

 Federal work-study programs are a form of financial aid designed for students with financial need.
 The program helps you find part-time employment with a company that partners with your school, and the money you earn goes straight to you.
+These jobs are typically on-campus and the weekly hours you work can’t exceed your total Work-Study award.

 How much you can earn depends on when you apply, your level of financial need and the amount of funding your school has available, although you’re guaranteed at least the federal minimum wage.
 If you’re interested in work-study, you’ll see your eligibility after filling out the FAFSA.